Requirements for the Doctoral Degree

 Students who pass the qualifying exam but cannot find an adviser in the area of their choice willing to supervise them and/or support them, are allowed to change to a different area without having to retake any portion of the qualifying exam.
 Students who are receiving financial support but fail the qualifying exam in January will generally continue to be supported through the spring; however, support beyond that point is not automatic.

 Doctoral students must complete a breadth requirement through course work in a technical area clearly outside their main area of interest.
-This course work should normally be outside the EE department, or even outside the FFSEAS.
+This course work should normally be outside the EE department, or even outside the SEAS.
 In special cases, some of the courses can be inside the EE department if it is clear that, together with the courses outside the department, they form a cohesive whole in an area clearly distinct from the main area of interest.
 In such cases, the student may use up to two courses inside the EE department to fulfill the Breadth Course Requirement, subject to the approval of the student’s adviser.
 This course work should be planned in consultation with the student's research or academic adviser in such a way as to expose the student to concepts in a different discipline, and especially to different approaches and ways of thinking than those prevalent in the student's main area of research.
-This program should consist of at least three graduate courses (4000- or 6000-level) in one area.
+This program should consist of at least three graduate courses (4000- or 6000-level) in one area (these courses can also be taken while studying towards the MS).
 If the area chosen is truly far removed from the student's main area, the student may be allowed to replace one of the graduate courses with an undergraduate course although such a course will not count toward the 60-point graduate course requirement.
 The courses should be selected so that they form a cohesive whole.

 The performance of each student in the doctoral program will be reviewed regularly, at least once a semester, to ensure satisfactory progress towards completion of study.
 When necessary, students failing the requirements may be placed on probation or asked to withdraw from the doctoral program.

-- A minimum of 30 points beyond the M.S. must have been taken
+- A minimum of 30 points beyond the MS must have been taken (See Program of Study above)

-- Six residence units (R.U.s) must have been completed; two of these are awarded for the M.S. degree and four are accumulated while the student is a Ph.D. degree candidate
+- Six residence units (RUs) must have been completed; two of these are awarded for the MS degree and four are accumulated while the student is a PhD degree candidate (See Residence-Unit Requirements for the PhD above)

-- The research proposal examination must have been passed
+- The thesis-proposal examination must have been passed (See Thesis Proposal Examination above)

-- If the student did not get his/her machelor degree in a country where English is the native language he/she must take the American Language Examination and reach Level 10.
+- If the student did not get his/her bachelor's degree in a country where English is the native language he/she must take the American Language Examination and reach Level 10.
+(See English Language Proficiency Requirement above)

 When the above requirements are met, students should see the Graduate Student Coordinator to apply for this degree.